lsstdarkmatter/dark-matter-graph/README.md

    git pull
    ```

-2. Prepare data from the spreadsheet:
+2. Edit `data/data.yaml`, and then convert it to the json file by running:
    ```
    data/prepare_data.py
    ```